 Downstream of GA 188, the stream can be run most of the year and is substantially less plagued by the maze of deadfalls found upstream.
 The river’s channel is deep, providing excellent opportunities for fishing.
 Passing below the US 19 bridge, the watercourse briefly expands into an extensive swamp for about 0.7 miles.
 Shortly, after passing below GA 3, Ochlockonee River kayaking emerges abruptly from the jungle into terrain that has been completely cleared for a powerline crossing, bringing home the stark reality of human intervention on otherwise pristine surroundings with great visual impact.

 Continuing downstream and crossing into Florida, the river widens to approximately 60 to 75 feet, but otherwise remains essentially unchanged, except that it picks up a little sediment as it passes through the Tallahassee hills in southern Grady County.
 The level of difficulty is Class I throughout; dangers to navigation for Ochlockonee River paddling consist primarily of deadfalls that completely block the stream periodically in all Georgia sections and brush strainers that form in the channel along the side of small islands.

 To the final take-out from Cairo, take GA 111 south to the town of Darsey, located on the state line with Florida.
 Turn left here onto FL 157, and follow it to another left onto FL 12.
 Follow FL 12 to the river.
-See the map for the locations of upper access points.
+See the map for upper access points.